 - Domestic Distributor: Alcon (through Warner Bros)

-|Overseas Gross: Still in release|
+|Overseas Gross: $167,185,499

 The Blade Runner property had been controlled by two producers of the original 1982 movie, Jerrold Perenchio and Bud Yorkin.
 After the home video successes of the many different edits that Ridley Scott commissioned, Bud Yorkin and his wife Cynthia Yorkin wanted to get involved as producers on a sequel.
 Perenchio wanted nothing to do with any sequels and he sold off his share of the rights in 2005 for $5 million.
 In March of 2011 the Yorkins landed a deal with Alcon Entertainment to take over the sequel rights.
 Alcon initially paid $1 million for the property and would pay an additional $10 million once the film had an official green light.

-Alcon co-financed Blade Runner 2049 equally with Sony.
-Both companies invested $90 million each and after rebates, the net budget was $150 million.
+Alcon co-financed equally with Sony and both companies invested $90 million each.
+The net budget for Blade Runner 2049 was $150 million after rebates.
 Alcon would own the movie and Sony would handle overseas distribution and retain a percentage of any profits.
 Alcon has a long standing home at Warner Bros for domestic distribution.
 WB receives a fee for the use of its distribution resources handling Alcon’s output and any money the studio invests into marketing is backstopped by Alcon.
 Blade Runner 2049 was first dated for Jan.
 12, 2018 but Alcon moved the movie up to October 6, 2017.

 Alcon invested a fortune into marketing the film into a potential blockbuster, spending a reported $130+ million on a global P&A blitz.
 At first the box office prospects for Blade Runner 2049 looked promising.
 Reviews were stellar and tracking was pointing to an opening between $40 – $50 million, with growing hype that it could possibly bring in even more business.
 Blade Runner 2049 bowed against The Mountain Between Us and My Little Pony: The Movie and came in way below expectations with $32,753,122 — placing #1 for the weekend.
-Despite a solid A- cinemascore from audiences, the film was front loaded and declined 52.7% to $15,492,244 the following weekend, killing its chances at breaking out.
+Despite a solid A- cinemascore from audiences, the film was front loaded and sank 52.7% to $15,492,244 the following weekend, killing its chances at breaking out.
 Blade Runner 2049 also saw a steep 52.5% third frame drop to $7,353,151 and the domestic run closed with $92,054,159.
 Alcon would see returned about $50.6 million after theaters take their percentage of the gross — and after their fee to WB, only their US P&A expenses will about be covered.